AndreiD/arweave-ipfs-bridge/README.md

 Tested on ubuntu 19.04

-- start and configure ipfs to your liking
+- Start and configure ipfs to your liking
-- start hooverd and connect it to a wallet
-- get the binary file ***iab***
+- If you use Ubuntu, get the binary file **iab**, if not you'll have to build/run it
-- copy the configuration.json file in the same directory (modify it to your liking)
+- Copy the configuration.json file in the same directory (modify it to your liking)
 - run ./iab **defaults on 0.0.0.0:5555**

 ### Build it